|May||Organized at Norfolk by expanding the 4th Virginia Volunteer Battalion. Commanded by Colonel David A. Weisiger.|

 Mahone’s Brigade had the lowest casualty rate of any Confederate brigade at Gettysburg.
 It had been positioned to join Longstreet’s attack on the afternoon of July 2 but Mahone refused requests for support by Wright and Posey, claiming he had other orders.
 It was intended to support Early’s evening attack on Cemetery Hill but the attack failed before Mahone could join.
 And although fresh and unblooded the brigade was overlooked for Pickett’s charge on July 3 while far more seriously damaged brigades were included.

-From the War Department marker for Mahone’s Brigade on the Gettysburg battlefield:
+From the monument to Mahone’s Brigade on the Gettysburg battlefield:

 July 2.
 Arrived and took position here in the forenoon under orders to support the artillery.
 A strong skirmish line was sent out which was constantly engaged and did effective service.